Tianlong-3: Orbital insertion accuracy

-History
+Development history

 Tianhuo-12 engine

 On July 24, 2023, the Tianhuo-12 (TH-12) engine, designed for the Tianlong-3 rocket, successfully completed a full-duration hot fire test.
 The test utilized an engine in the flight configuration of the first Tianlong-3 rocket and was conducted at rated conditions for a single burn duration of 100 seconds, accumulating a total test duration of 200 seconds.
 This test demonstrated that the engine met the flight requirements for the Tianlong-3 rocket.

 In early January 2024, the TH-12 engine completed a calibration hot fire test for the first flight batch.
 The test, conducted using an engine in the flight configuration of the first Tianlong-3 rocket, subjected the engine to a 50-second process verification test at rated conditions.
 During the test, the engine demonstrated rapid startup, smooth operation, and normal shutdown.

 Later in January 2024, the TH-12 engine underwent a spot check hot fire test for the first flight batch, fully simulating the flight conditions of the inaugural Tianlong-3 launch.
 The test involved 6 consecutive ignitions of the engine without removal from the test stand, accumulating a total test duration exceeding 1,000 seconds.
 Notably, the single engine operating time during the test surpassed the planned flight duration by a factor of 6.